 Writing a great manuscript is only part of the challenge on the road to publication.
 You also need to write a “bulletproof” query letter–one that won’t be rejected for errors of commission or omission–because agents and editors are not likely to ask for your manuscript if they aren’t impressed by your query.
 Therefore, we offer the “Query Letter Critique” on the afternoon of Friday, November 6.
-For about 10 minutes, in the privacy of a sanitized hotel boardroom, a panel of two editors/agents–who will NOT include the editor(s)/agent(s) you may be meeting with on Saturday–will review and discuss your query letter with you.
+Yu will submit your query letter by October 26 for review.
+Then, on November 6, for about 10 minutes, you will receive separate phone calls from one editor and one agent–who will NOT include the editor(s)/agent(s) you may be meeting with on Saturday–who review and discuss your query letter with you.
 They will give you advice about how to make your query letter more polished and professional so you’ll do your best on Saturday and/or have guidance you can use on query letters long after the conference is over.
 At the October 2019 conference, more than 90% of Best Pitch awards by an agent or editor went to those who participated in the Query Letter Critique, so this activity really does improve your chances to shine!

 Note that you do NOT have to register for the Saturday pitch in order to register for the Friday query letter critique–maybe you want to just try out a query letter with some talented industry professionals and get their feedback with no pressure or stress, or maybe you want to improve your letter for future queries.
 These are excellent reasons to take advantage of this unique chance to get important feedback about a submission that is usually just a “yes” or “no” proposition.
 In fact, since we introduced this feature in 2013, most of our guest editors and agents have reported the query letter critique panel was their favorite activity and considered it a must-do for all participants who are serious about getting their best work out there.